 Kevin O’Neill is the deputy chairman of the firm’s Public Policy Department and is currently the youngest member of the Firm’s management team.
 In 2009, The National Law Journal-Legal Times named Mr. O’Neill as one of its “40 Under 40 Rising Stars” in Washington D.C.
+In 2013, The Hill named Mr. O’Neill one of the Top 100 Hired Guns in Washington.

 Mr. O’Neill believes the federal government can be your best ally in reaching your strategic objectives as a business, organization or individual.
 His practice, therefore, focuses on using his knowledge and experience to help clients navigate the complex federal legislative and executive processes in order to achieve their strategic objectives.
 Mr. O’Neill’s clients include domestic and foreign corporations, associations, municipal governments, transportation agencies, health care systems, universities and foreign sovereigns.